ubbeck/ContactBookCLI/README.md

 - **Operator Overloading**: Overloading operators for custom types

-- **Data Persistence**: Implementing data persistence by reading and writing contact information to an external file, allowing to store and retrieve contacts between sessions.
+- **Data Persistence**: Data persistence by reading and writing contact information to an external file, allowing you to store and retrieve contacts between sessions

 ## Possible updates
 - Replace external files with database